pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 The customer is allowed to specify how much (s)he is willing to spend in total and until a specific date.
 ***Example:***
 The customer subscribed to a top up billing model which will charge him 10$ for purchasing 100 Credits.
-The customer spends 75 Credits and the business can charge the customer $7.50 for topping up to 75 Credits.
+If the customer spends 75 Credits the business can then automatically charge the customer $7.50 to top up his wallet to 100 credits.

-The customer specifies that the maximum amount that (s)he is willing to spend in total in this top up billing model is 100$, and that the top up payment is valid only until 31/12/2019 (expiration time).
+The customer specifies that the maximum amount that (s)he is willing to spend in total in this top up billing model is 100$, and that the top up payment is only valid until 31/12/2019 (expiration time).

-This means that the business can trigger the top up payment and pull PMA from the customer account only up until 100$ in PMA.
+This means that the business can trigger the top up payment and pull PMA from the customer account up until 100$ in PMA.
-In addition, the business is allowed to trigger the top up pull payments only until the expiration time i.e. 31/12/2019.
+In addition, the business is only allowed to trigger the top up pull payments only until the expiration time of i.e. 31/12/2019.
-The customer can increase/decrease the top up total and update the expiration date.
+The customer can increase/decrease the top up total and update the expiration date whenever they choose.

 ####  Combination of the above - Total Limits & Time-Based limits & Expiration Time
 The customer is allowed to specify how much (s)he is willing to spend in total, for a specific time period and until a specific date.
 ***Example:***
 The customer subscribed to a top up billing model which will charge him 10$ for purchasing 100 Credits.
-The customer spends 75 Credits and the business can charge the customer $7.50 for topping up to 75 Credits.
+If the customer spends 75 Credits the business can then automatically charge the customer $7.50 to top up his wallet to 100 credits.

 The customer specifies that the maximum amount that (s)he is willing to spend in total in this top up billing model is 100$, the maximum amount that he is willing to spend daily (time-based limit) is 20$ and that the top up payment is valid only until 31/12/2019 (expiration time).

 This means that the business can trigger the top up payment and pull PMA from the customer account only up until 100$ in PMA.
-The time-based limit restricts the business to pull from the customer account only up until 20$ per day in PMA.
+The time-based limit, restricts the business to pull from the customer account only up until 20$ per day in PMA.
-In addition, the business is allowed to trigger the top up pull payments only until the expiration time i.e. 31/12/2019.
+In addition, the business is allowed to trigger the top up pull payments only until the expiration date i.e. 31/12/2019.
 The customer can increase/decrease the top up total and update the expiration date.